Caring for God's acre

 The formal garden and war memorial area is regularly mown and maintained by volunteers.
 Note the many lovely trees including Scots Pine and Cedars.
 In Spring 2022 dead and sick roses are being removed and plots sown with grass.

-er plants in the beds.
 Please contact Sandra Bevan via the Parish Office if you have any queries or concerns.

 Spring Flowering Meadow (North)